mrjohannchang/git-revision-graph/README.md

 Generate revision graph like TortoiseGit did for chosen branches

 To install, use command `pip install git-revision-graph.
+[Graphviz](https://graphviz.org) CLI has to be installed manually for SVG export.

 Use `python -m git_revision_graph --tags '.*' -o graph.svg` inside any git repository to generate a diagram which shows the major operation, e.g. such as this repo tags diagram.